digineaux/WazHackModGUIUnnoficial/README.md

 Please report issues stemming from this program to me.
 Waz the WazHack dev has nothing to do with this app and likely wouldn't appreciate receiving bug reports for it.
 Additionally i can't deal with bug reports that get sent to somone else.

-You can contact me directly at Digineaux@gmail.com Digineaux.com/contact/
+You can contact me directly at Digineaux@gmail.com or

+Digineaux.com/contact/

 video: https://youtu.be/DNvlJLRxpNo

 devblog: https://digineaux.com/wazhack-unnofficial-modding-gui-alpha-release/

 you can see my other stuff at digineaux on most social medias:
 Digineaux.com

 https://www.youtube.com/channel/UCarT02m1DDpRcGPOoc32YqA

 https://www.reddit.com/r/Digineaux/

 https://twitter.com/digineaux

 https://www.twitch.tv/digineaux